-Michael J. Luisi (Fighting with My Family), Duhamel, and Jude Weng produced.
-Bill Bromiley and Jonathan Saba negotiated the deal for Saban with attorney Matt Saver on behalf of the filmmakers.
+Michael J. Luisi produced “Buddy Games” alongside Duhamel and Jude Weng.
+Bill Bromiley and Jonathan Saba negotiated the deal for Saban Films along with attorney Matt Saver on behalf of the filmmakers.